 If you're looking for a coffee that has less caffeine, you don't have to sacrifice flavor.
 There are several coffee varietals that have naturally low levels of caffeine.
 This means that these varietals are low in caffeine without having to go through an industrial decaffeination process.

 Decaffeinated coffee has been around for a long time.
 Although not completely deprived of caffeine, the stimulating substance is almost completely removed from the coffee.
-And despite advertising messages to the contrary, it is usually at the expense of the taste.
+And despite advertising messages to the contrary, it is usually at the expense of taste.

-If, however, you are ready to try something new then coffee that is naturally low in caffeine might just be the thing for you!
+If, however, you are ready to try something new, then coffee that is naturally low in caffeine might just be the thing for you!

 Varietals that are Naturally Low In Caffeine